mccoy-lab/t2t-variants/genome_masks/README.md

 ```
 Technically, the above value may differ slightly from the median, as `mosdepth` does not report the median itself, but the cumulative distribution of coverages.
 We extract the first reported coverage for which the reported cumulative proportion of total bases exceeds 0.5.

+### Compare observed coverage to median autosomal coverage

+For sex chromosomes, adjust the median expectation based on the expected dosage of the chromosome for that sample.
+For example, for females (XX), the median autosomal coverage is used for the X, while for males (XY), the median is divided by 2.

 When complete:
 ```
 cat *.median >  median_cov.txt